 I have a networking plan that I complete before every literary event I go to (it works before any event, but I go to more literary events than anything else).
-I find that if I don’t complete this plan beforehand, I get so nervous or distracted while I’m trying to network that nothing gets done.
-I’m launching a free webinar, How To Plan Your Networking Strategy for a Literary Event in Just 30 Minutes, on June 30th because I know that others feel the same way.
-It’s my tried and true strategy, which relies on doing research before the event, utilizing social media, and managing your time so you’re not spending more time prepping than actually connecting.
+I find that if I don't complete this plan beforehand, I get so nervous or distracted while I'm trying to network that nothing gets done.
+I even got (way) outside my comfort zone and turned it into a video because I know that others feel the same way.
+It's my tried and true strategy, which relies on doing research before the event, utilizing social media, and managing your time so you're not spending more time prepping than actually connecting.

 But maybe you don't go to literary events.
 Or you don't go to events because what you do or what you're interested in doesn't really have them.
 That's the beauty of social media; most things you want to do can be done from the comfort of your couch.
 You might have to get out there and get face-to-face eventually, but you have to start somewhere (and you always need a plan).

 So figure out your comfort zone and start there (but don't be afraid to push your boundaries a bit)